aws-ia/ecs-blueprints/examples/backstage/README.md

     * The image definition file name which contains mapping of container name and container image.
 These are the containers used in the task.
     * IAM role

 Note that the CodeBuild and CodePipeline services are provisioned and configured here.
-However, they primarily interact with the *application-code/ecsdemo-frontend* repository.
+However, they primarily interact with your *backstage-app* GitHub repository.
 CodePipeline is listening for changes and checkins to that repository.
-And CodeBuild is using the *Dockerfile* and *templates/* files from that application folder.
+And CodeBuild is using the *Dockerfile* and *templates/* files from that application folder to build images.